Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: The Likelihood Ratio of Grammar Models

-Assuming the \textit{Principle of Linguistic Individuality} that at any time $\tau$, for any language $L_\tau$, there do not exist two individuals, $\A$ and $\B$, for whom their grammar is identical \cite{NiniTheoryLingAA:2023}, we expect that in a large number of cases the two Grammar Models $G_{\A}$ and $G_{\B}$ would assign two different probabilities to the same token in context. $P(\token|c;G_{\A})$ can be interpreted as the extent to which token $\token$ is 'grammatical' or, according to Cognitive Linguistic theories, \textit{entrenched} for author $\A$ when in context $c$.
-For this reason, we would expect that, if the sequence $s = \token_1, \token_2, \token_3$ was produced by $G_A$, then $P(s;G_{\A}) > P(s;G_{\B})$ or, more generally according to the \textit{Principle of Linguistic Individuality}, $P(s;G_{\A}) > P(s;G_{\notA})$.
-The model $G_\A$ is estimated from $\SentenceSetA$ (line 8 in Algorithm~\ref{AlgoGMComp}).
-Instead, to generate an approximation to $G_{\notA}$ we estimate a set of reference Grammar Models $\SentenceSetRef = \lbrace G_1, G_2, \dots, G_r \rbrace$ where each $G_r$ is generated by uniformly sampling randomly from $\SentenceSetRef$ a set of sentences $\mathbb{S}_{r}$ of the same size as the set of sentences in the candidate author's corpus, $\SentenceSetA$, so that $|\mathbb{S}_{r}| = |\SentenceSetA|$ (line 10 in Algorithm~\ref{AlgoGMComp}).
-We set $r = 100$ but this value can also be considered a hyperparameter of the algorithm.
+Assuming the \textit{Principle of Linguistic Individuality} that at any time $\tau$, for any language $L_\tau$, there do not exist two individuals, $\A$ and $\B$, for whom their grammar is identical \parencite{NiniTheoryLingAA:2023}, we expect that in a large number of cases the two Grammar Models $G_{\A}$ and $G_{\B}$ would assign two different probabilities to the same token in context. $P(\token_k|\token_{<k};G_{\A})$ can be interpreted as the extent to which token $\token_k$ is 'grammatical' or, according to Cognitive Linguistic theories, \textit{entrenched} for author $\A$ when in context $\token_{<k}$.
+For this reason, we would expect that, if the sequence $\sigma = (\token_1, \token_2, \token_3)$ was produced by $G_\A$, then $P(\sigma;G_{\A}) > P(\sigma;G_{\B})$ or, more generally according to the \textit{Principle of Linguistic Individuality}, for any $\A' \neq \A$, $P(\sigma;G_{\A}) > P(\sigma;G_{\A'})$.
+The model $G_\A$ is estimated from $\SentenceSetA$ (line 10 in Algorithm~\ref{AlgoGMComp}).
+To approximate a comparison population of $G_{\A'}$, we estimate a set of reference Grammar Models $\SentenceSetRef = \lbrace G_1, G_2, \dots, G_r \rbrace$ where each $G_r$ is generated by uniformly sampling randomly from $\SentenceSetRef$ a set of sentences $\mathbb{S}_{r}$ of the same size as the set of sentences in the candidate author's corpus, $\SentenceSetA$, so that $|\mathbb{S}_{\text{ref}}| = |\SentenceSetA|$ (line 12 in Algorithm~\ref{AlgoGMComp}).
+We set $\numberRepetitions = 100$ but this value can also be considered a hyperparameter of the algorithm.
 A comparison of hyperparameter settings is reported in Section~\ref{sec-results}.

-Taking an approach consistent with the likelihood ratio framework adopted in forensic science, similarly to Ishihara \cite{ishihara_forensic_2011}, it is therefore possible to calculate (lines 16-18 in Algorithm~\ref{AlgoGMComp}) a mean log-likelihood ratio of the probability assigned to each token in context by $G_\A$ and by each $G_r$, which we call $\lambda_G$:
+Taking an approach consistent with the likelihood ratio framework adopted in forensic science, similarly to \textcite{ishihara_forensic_2011}, it is therefore possible to calculate (lines 17--19 in Algorithm~\ref{AlgoGMComp}) a mean ratio of the likelihoods assigned to each token in context by $G_\A$ and by each $G_r$, which we call $\lambda_G$: